 Things are getting corny around here.
-At least they are this weekend.
-Sunday Supper tastemakers are celebrating all things corn.
-I took on the challenge of embracing the theme with cookies.
 One must have a tasty stack of cookies in the cookie jar.
 You deserve a treat after shucking a bushel of fresh corn.
 Plus a little something sweet after your Weekday Supper is a good thing.

 What is masa harina?
 It’s corn flour.
 If you’ve ever had corn tortillas, you have eaten it.
 Field corn (maize) is dried, soaked and cooked in limewater, dried again, and ground into flour.
 Packaging will often have “Instant Corn Masa Flour” on it.
 Do not confuse it with corn starch (some countries call cornstarch corn flour).
 Cornmeal is a completely different thing too.
 While cornmeal is gritty, masa harina looks and feels like flour.